AssociationRobotTelecomStrasbourg/AssociationRobotTelecomStrasbourg.github.io/sponsors.md

 Preferential pricing<br>

 <h2>Why sponsoring us ?</h2>
+Our partners are promoted through the events we are taking part in, such as the Coupe de France de Robotique, allowing your company to gain visiblity, by for example, displaying your logo or tag on our robots and t-shirt.<br>
+More details in the partnership file below.
 <h2>Sponsoring files</h2>
-English version / French version
+English version / French version (TODO: LINKS)
 {% include under_construction.html %}